 In Google for example, sites appearing first in the search results should be flagged with 'Ad'.
-Any data offered is often limited in scope and does not return useful results.
+Any data offered is often limited and does not return useful results.

 A unique way of finding an existing family crest is to use an image search.
 Some search engines now make it possible to upload a picture of a coat of arms or 'point' to an online heraldic symbol and view several possible matches.
 Why do this if an image of the crest is already in hand?
 This method is also used to determine if a family's crest is in use, either from previous findable works or without permission as a copyright violation.